 Like lost luggage insurance, delayed baggage insurance is typically secondary to any travel insurance or reimbursement you may receive from the carrier.

-How to File a Delayed Baggage Insurance Claim
+How To File a Delayed Baggage Insurance Claim

-The filing process is similar to what you'd need to do if your luggage was lost or damaged.
+The filing process for delayed baggage is similar to what you'd need to do if your luggage was lost or damaged.
 You'll typically need to file the claim within a few weeks.
 Then, you'll have up to 90 days from the date of the occurrence to provide any documentation the benefits administrator requires, which is similar to the lost baggage insurance requirements.

 Other Types of Lost or Delayed Luggage Insurance